rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 One of the main contributions is how to apply to non-differentiable loss functions (i.e. hinge loss).
 In addition to that, the paper uses other existing ideas to overcome the computation issue, such as conjugate gradients and LiSSA algorithm.
-Subsequent work studied influence functions on groups ({% cite NEURIPS2019_a78482ce %} and {% cite pmlr-v119-basu20b %}).
-The last used second-order influence functions to capture hidden information when the group size is relatively large.
+Subsequent work studied influence functions on groups {% cite NEURIPS2019_a78482ce %},
+{% cite pmlr-v119-basu20b %}.
+The last used second-order influence
+functions to capture hidden information when the group size is relatively large.
 I believe this is a powerful technique that will continue to derive new ideas in many different areas.
 One example is in pruning, where a single-shot pruning